roodjinocherilus/todolist/README.md

 # 📖 [Todo List] <a name="about-project"></a>

-**Todo List** is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete..
+**Todo List**is a tool that helps to organize your day.
+It simply lists the things that you need to do and allows you to mark them as complete...
+You can also edit the items in your list if you need to.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML